-The Company is incorporated in the Cayman Islands on 11 July 2000 as exempted company with limited liability under the Companies Law (Revised) of Cayman Islands.
+The Company is incorporated in the Cayman Islands on 11 July 2000 as an exempted company with limited liability under the Companies Law (Revised) of Cayman Islands.
 Its shares are listed on the Growth Enterprise Market (the "GEM") of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 As at the reporting date, the ultimate holding company of the Company (the "Ultimate Holding Company") is First Cheer Holdings Limited, a company incorporated in the British Virgin Islands.
-The address of the registered office and principal place of business of the Company are disclosed in page 3 of the annual report.